Chapter 15 - Prelude to the Last Dance?

 One marker of this life occurred to me during the holiday season.
 I had a biorhythm app that gave me daily readings on my physical, intellectual and emotional health.
 I didn’t use it religiously, but it was always interesting to see what it had to say when I was feeling off.
 More times than not, one or more of those three indicators would be low.
 In addition, a life marker emerged from the calculation process for the daily readings.
 Based on your birthday, the app would calculate how many days you had been alive.
 It turned out I had crossed over the 26,000 day barrier in 2018.
 There was something about seeing that many days that was different than looking at 72 years.
 26,000+ times I had gotten up and done something.
 No wonder I felt tired in some ways.
 Quite a run…

 As 2019 and all its unexpected events came to a close a news story showed up on Jennifer’s radar in December about a new virus breaking out in China.
 This had happened before with both the SARS and Ebola outbreaks.
-Both had been potential global issues, but had been dealt with and had not impacted the United States.
+Both had been potential global issues, but had been dealt with before they impacted the United States.
 There was something about this story that peaked Jennifer curiosity.
 I remember her coming to me and saying she was concerned.
 This was not on the mainstream news radar yet.
 It was another one of the stories that seemed to be happening far away.
 Little did we know at the time that as a result of this new outbreak, 2020 was going to be a yet another rocky ride, this one involving the whole world.